engineer-boys/espert-core/src/Core/Renderer/SceneSystem/README.md

 Action can also have an ActionType which is either RELATIVE or ABSOLUTE.
 The first one suggests that Action is dependant from parent and second one that it isn't, however user has complete freedom in creating Actions, and it is up to him to decide what each Action will be responsible for.
-Action.hh contains static TransformAction class with some base actions for TransformComponent which can be used as a pattern.

 ## 3. Scene
 ```Python